somenewaccountthen/blocktube_scripts/README.md

 ## Description
 This is a script to be used with blocktube.
-It can filter based on video age, narcissism and exotic charset for channel and video title.
+It can filter based on video age, narcissism, exotic charset for channel and video title and 'one minute ago' style video title.
 You can put the script in 'Filter options' / 'Advanced Blocking' inside [blocktube](https://github.com/amitbl/blocktube/wiki).
 ![blocktubeadvancedfilters](https://github.com/user-attachments/assets/c9b745bc-a07c-44f4-9997-f468fc8032ba)